 With several on-site restaurants, you certainly won’t go hungry at Dreams Las Mareas Costa Rica.
 Trust me, you won’t go thirsty either.

 The all-inclusive resort has five à la carte restaurants, an international buffet, a 24-hour coffee shop, 24-hour in-room dining, a lobby bar, a disco, a swim-up bar in the pool, poolside bars, and a casual poolside grill.

 When my best friend and I stayed at the resort in February 2016 to celebrate our 30th birthdays, we dined at each of the Dreams Las Mareas restaurants.
 We certainly had our favorites, but we also had a couple of disappointing meals.
 I’m bluntly sharing the hits and misses of our experience at this Costa Rica resort.
-In doing so, I hope that you will have the tastiest visit to Dreams Las Mareas.
+In doing so, I hope you will have the tastiest visit to Dreams Las Mareas.